-Over the next five years, NOAA will end production and maintenance of NOAA traditional paper charts and RNC products.
-Six months before a chart is canceled, NOAA will update the chart with a note in the lower left corner stating the chart's status as a "last edition" and the date on which it will be canceled.
-NOAA will also update the Lists of Latest Chart Editions on www.nauticalcharts.noaa.gov to indicate that the last edition of the chart has been published.
+By 2025 NOAA will end production and maintenance of NOAA traditional paper charts and RNC products.
+Six months before a chart is canceled, NOAA updates the chart with a note in the lower left corner stating the chart's status as a "last edition" and the date on which it will be canceled.
+NOAA also updates its Lists of Latest Chart Editions to indicate that the last edition of the chart has been published.
 When the chart is canceled, the chart number will be moved from its position in the list of active charts to a cumulative list of canceled charts at the bottom of the page.
-List of Latest Chart Editions can be found at: https://nauticalcharts.noaa.gov/charts/list-of-latest-editions.html
+The List of Latest Chart Editions can be found at: https://nauticalcharts.noaa.gov/charts/list-of-latest-editions.html

-Other products and services based on the paper chart that will be canceled by January 2025 include: 1) Full-size nautical chart PDF images, 2) BookletChartsTM, 3) RNC Tile Service, 4) Seamless Raster Navigational Chart Services, and 5) RNC Viewer.
+Other products and services based on the paper chart that will be or have been canceled by January 2025 include: 1) Full-size nautical chart PDF images, 2) BookletChartsTM, 3) RNC Tile Service, 4) Seamless Raster Navigational Chart Services, and 5) RNC Viewer.